ragulkanthg/Learn-API-Auth-Pre-Req-Script/README.md

 ## Description

-This collection is configured to automatically fetch the bearer token for every request made within it by using Pre-Request script.
+This collection is configured to automatically fetch the bearer token and set the Authorization header for every request made within it by using Pre-Request script.

 ## Installation